-The County is committed to providing its employees with a safe workplace.
+The County is committed to providing its employees with a safe workplace and an atmosphere that allows them to protect property and other assets placed in their care.
 Employees are expected to be in a suitable mental and physical condition while at work, allowing them to perform their jobs effectively and safely.